splSM/spl2smIntegration/README.md

                           which fires an alert, the alert being fired, the communication between Splunk and SM occuring across the wire (not an internal LAN), a ticket being generated, and the JSON response from SM being logged - all this has taken less than 2 seconds in my testing.

-What, Why, How, etc.:     This app allows a Splunk administrator to create saved searches and alerts, and
-                          when triggered create an Incident record in Service Manager, which is a robust enterprise-grade ticketing solution often used for (among other things), IT Service Management and cybersecurity Incident Resolution.

 Scripts and/or Binaries:  createIncident.py is the primary worker bee of this app, which takes details
                           provided in the app setup and in the saved-search-specific alert, and then creates